Complete Visibility Critical for Healthcare Wi-Fi Networks

 It’s another to know that

-• 1 of the connected devices is an unathorized AP
+- 1 of the connected devices is an unauthorized AP

 The first set of information builds IT a picture of the network, but the second enhances teams’ understanding of network health.

 More data isn’t always better, but more meaningful data is.
-Any WiFi automation platform that IT uses for complete visibility should provide data that IT can quickly access and use to further understand the end user experience.
+Any Wi-Fi optimization platform that IT uses for complete visibility should provide data that IT can quickly access and use to further understand the end user experience.

 Proactive alerts and actionable resolutions take visibility to the next level